 In the current construction environment it is not uncommon for a contractor to be involved in litigation with the party with whom he or she has contracted.
 Mechanics’ Lien and Stop Notice claims are time sensitive.
 It is critical that you learn the date when the work first commenced.
 Similarly, it is critical to learn when the work stopped or was completed.
 This information can be obtained from the Building Department or from other contractors.
 The likelihood in prevailing in litigation increases when you have maintained proper and sufficient project records.

-This article, © 1998, was written by William C. Last, Jr. of Last & Faoro.
+This article, © 1998, was written by William C. Last, Jr. of Last & Faoro Attorneys At Law.
 Mr. Last is an attorney who has been specializing in Construction Law for over eighteen years.
 Mr. Last also holds a California A&B contractors license.
-If you have any questions Mr. Last can be contacted at 415-764-1990 or 650-696-8350.
+If you have any questions Mr. Last can be contacted at 866-904-4725 or 650-425-7679.
 This bulletin is published periodically to provide general information about current legal issues.
 If you have a specific legal question or need legal advice, you should contact an attorney.